|Presented by:||Ron Chisholm - a dedicated hockey fan, parent of four players, and past player and coach of many years.|

 How often should my skates be sharpened?

 Under normal conditions, a skate sharpening for the serious hockey player should last for about three to five hours of ice time.
 Skating on outdoor ice only one time may require the skates to be sharpened before their next use.
+Training on synthetic ice surfaces can dull the skates after a single session.
 Damage to the blades from stepping on concrete or hitting metal objects such as a goal post or someone else's skate can strip an edge and require the skate to be sharpened, no matter how long it has been in use.
 Don't wait until you are on the ice to realize that your skates need to be sharpened.
 Be aware of the signs that your blades are getting dull.
 Are you having problems on your turns or stopping?
 Check your skates after every use.

 How can I tell when my skates need sharpening?